Being arrested or arraigned on a warrant is serious business, and the potential for disaster is significant.

 - Governor’s Warrant – A warrant issued by the governor to arrest a person that is wanted in another state for extradition.

-- Material Witness Warrant – A warrant issued for a witness that is not cooperating with a validly authorized subpoena.
+- Material Witness Warrant – A warrant issued for a witness who does not cooperate with a validly authorized subpoena.

 “What if a warrant is issued for my arrest?”

-If a warrant has been issued for a person’s arrest, the criminal prosecution has commenced and charges have been filed in court.
+If a warrant has been issued for a person’s arrest, the criminal prosecution has commenced, and charges have been filed in court.
 The only way to get this type of warrant set aside (canceled) is for the defendant to come to court and be arraigned.
 An arraignment is when the defendant comes before a judge or magistrate who sets a bond or amount of bail.
 Bond or bail can be personal, meaning no money is posted.
-It can also require a cash deposit with the court or it can the type of bond that is posted by a bail bondsperson (this is frequently called a surety bond).
+It can also require a cash deposit with the court or the type of bond that a bail bonds person posts (frequently called a surety bond).
 Getting a low or personal bond is most likely with the assistance of an experienced defense lawyer that has a track record of successfully arguing for low bond amounts and personal recognizance bonds.
+When you are concerned with arrest warrants and bonds, it is best to seek the advice of experienced defense counsel.

 An “Arrest Warrant” Does Not Require an Arrest

 Without an attorney, an arrest is an eventual certainty.
-An experienced lawyer can often arrange an appearance before the court before there is an arrest so that bond can be set and posted.
-If bail is set and posted prior to an arrest, the defendant will not have to be taken into custody; however, fingerprints and photographs may still be required.
-Generally, bond or bail that is posted with a court gets returned at the end of the case.
+An experienced lawyer can often arrange an appearance before the court before an arrest, so the court doesn’t issue a warrant.
+If bail is set and posted before an arrest, the defendant will not have to be taken into custody; however, fingerprints and photographs may still be required.
+Generally, bond or bail posted with a court gets returned at the end of the case.
+A defendant appears before a judge or magistrate who deals with arrest warrants and bonds.

 The Key is Keeping the Defendant Out of Custody

 A top criminal defense lawyer knows that keeping a client free on bond is often the key to a successful defense.
-A defendant that is on bond has the ability to work, take care of family, be productive, participate in therapy, get medical help, and assist in his or her defense.
-A defendant that sits and rots in jail pending trial, has no way to show the court that he or she is capable of being law-abiding.
-Being stuck in jail makes assisting defense counsel burdensome and difficult.
+A defendant on bond can work, take care of family, be productive, participate in therapy, get medical help, and assist in their defense.
+A defendant who sits and rots in jail pending trial has no way to show the court that they can be law-abiding.
+Being stuck in jail makes assisting defense counsel burdensome and complicated.
 A defense attorney must do everything reasonably possible to achieve a personal bond or, at a minimum, an affordable bond.
+Issues involving arrest warrants and bonds are complex and should only be handled by respected, influential defense lawyers.

 Surrender on a Warrant